Kanarme/dotfiles/README.md

 | p               | toogle toupad                                      |
 | t               | floating window back into tilling                  |
 **Every key must be pressed in combination with the super/win key**.
-For a deeper insight, check out the xmonad.hs file.
+For a deeper insight, check out the config files.
 Note: You can press super/win key and move a window around in floating mode.
-# Install
+## Install
 **You have to look at the configuration and adjust it for your needs.
 If you have questions, feel free to ask.**
 The script will ask you for your home direcoty and move the dofiles there.
 Following it will ask you which files you want to hardlink.
 You can choose between: